Huskies Extra with Mike Vorel: Washington’s new wildcat is a weapon. Now it needs a name.

 “Obviously there is some coaching and teaching that goes into it, just like everything.
 But that’s just another play.”

 It’s possible, however, that Newton isn’t just another player.
 The Palmdale (Calif.)
-High School product added 15 pounds of muscle this offseason, which he has immediately used to bully opposing linebackers and become a legitimate red zone weapon.
+High School product added 15 pounds of muscle this offseason, which he has immediately used to bully opposing linebackers and become a legitimate red-zone weapon.
 Though the Huskies ran the same play with senior Myles Gaskin last season, Newton brings a more physical dimension to a familiar offensive look.

 “You just knew (Gaskin) was going to figure it out (in the wildcat),” Bhonapha said.
 “I think Rich is pretty savvy too, just with the games that he’s had.
 I think the difference is we didn’t start Myles as a freshman doing this.
 Now, with Rich doing it as a freshman and being so smooth and having a good feel, it’s exciting.”

-It’s likely less exciting for the BYU Cougars (2-1), which host No. 22 Washington (2-1) inside LaVell Edwards Stadium on Saturday.
+It’s likely less exciting for the BYU Cougars (2-1), who host No. 22 Washington (2-1) inside LaVell Edwards Stadium on Saturday.
 Through three games, BYU ranks 119th nationally in rushing defense (225 yards per game) and 101st in opponent yards per carry (4.75).
 For comparison’s sake, the Cougars surrendered 262 rushing yards and 5.5 yards per carry in a season-opening loss to rival Utah on Aug.
 29.

 In hostile territory, the Huskies’ running back rotation — which has primarily featured Newton and juniors Salvon Ahmed and Sean McGrew — could carry the load for the UW offense.